gsrohde/DAWN/README.md

 for another.
 For example, if we want to use weather data from 2005, we merely have to specify a different drivers file:

-    ./main -wfile=miscanthus_simulation_result.xml -driversfile=sample_input/2005_weather.xml \
+    ./main --out=miscanthus_simulation_result.xml --drivers=sample_input/2005_weather.xml \
                sample_input/biocro-system.miscanthus.xml

-(Note that if the simultation specification file *does* specify a set of drivers, using the `-driversfile` option will override whatever driver information is in the specification file so that it is effectively ignored.
+(Note that if the simultation specification file *does* specify a set of drivers, using the `--drivers` option will override whatever driver information is in the specification file so that it is effectively ignored.
 For example, using `sample_input/biocro-system.miscanthus.2002.xml` in place of `sample_input/biocro-system.miscanthus.xml` in the previous command so that we have

-    ./main -wfile=miscanthus_simulation_result.xml -driversfile=sample_input/2005_weather.xml \
+    ./main --out=miscanthus_simulation_result.xml --drivers=sample_input/2005_weather.xml \
                sample_input/biocro-system.miscanthus.2002.xml

 will yield the same result as before.)